evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 363 liters.
-On the roof, you can load up to 100kg.
-The maxium weight of the car is 2900kg, and with the base weight of 2379 kg, you can max load 521 kg, including driver and passengers.
+On the roof, you can load up to 100 kg (220,5 lbs).
+The maxium weight of the car is 2900 kg (6393 lbs), and with the base weight of 2379 kg (5245 lbs), you can max load 521 kg (1149 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 2000, and on unbraked, it is 750 kg (4409/1653 lbs).